2013-2017Manisha Caleb

 Shivani Bhandari

 Shivani did extensive multiwavelength/ multimessenger followup of FRBs at Parkes and at UTMOST, and published a revised rate for FRBs at 1.4 GHz from the SUPERB survey.
-She is now at CSIRO Marsfield, working on the ASKAP/CRAFT’s FRB localisation program.
+Her first postdoc position was at CSIRO Marsfield, working on the ASKAP/CRAFT’s FRB localisation program, and she is now working at ASTRON in the Netherlands, where she is a Veni Fellow.

 2014-2018